Alameddine crime network: Known business links

 Alameddine family associate Mohammad 'Almo' Alameddine was served a ban from associating with a list of 24 specific underworld figures.The list included Elly Greenfield, a 30 year old (at the time of reporting in August 2022) businessperson who had attracted media coverage for her links to reputed underworld figure, Luke 'Fat Boy' Sparos.
 Greenfield was reported to have provided Sparos with a $100,000 surety on his bail application for charges related to the attempted murder of DLASTHR gangster, Samer Marcus, in November 2020.

-However, the extent to which Greenfield was involved in underworld activities was uncertain; listed as the sole director of car-hire company, Unique Wedding Cars and Limousines, she was alleged to have links to discount carpet seller and bookmaker, Leo Lewin - a fellow business owner, residing in the upmarket South-Sydney suburb of Yowie Bay, and former operator of the Fairfield-based tyre-shop franchise, Tyres for Less.
+The extent to which Greenfield was involved in underworld activities was uncertain.
+Listed as the sole director of car-hire company, Unique Wedding Cars and Limousines, she was alleged to have links to discount carpet seller and bookmaker, Leo Lewin - a fellow business owner, residing in the upmarket South-Sydney suburb of Yowie Bay, and former operator of the Fairfield-based tyre-shop franchise, Tyres for Less.

 In 2017, the decision was taken by horse-racing association, Racing NSW, to revoke Lewin's bookmaking license following allegations he had "demonstrated association with known violent criminals/persons of extreme ill repute”.
 Racing NSW also claimed Lewin had provided known crime figures with employment, vehicles, properties and home-improvement services (namely, carpet), and had “offer[ed] accommodation at [his] family residence to a criminal on parole”.

 The Alameddine family is known to have ties to several junior Rugby League clubs in Western Sydney, after reports extended-family members were coaching a number of teams in the local Parramatta competition.
 In 2022, Hamdi Alameddine was pictured at a junior football match attended by Penrith Panthers coach, Ivan Cleary, and his son, and Panthers' star halfback, Nathan.

 On 24 January 2023, The Daily Telegraph reported New South Wales Police Force Strike Force Sugarcane - established to target Alameddine subsidiary, R4W - had centred their attention on businesses and properties in the immediate vicinity of a phone store, MobileTown, in Granville.
 Raids carried out at the store led to the arrest of MobileTown owner/manager, Nou Silena Loeung, who was charged with 27 separate offences.
 Police allege Loeung had facilitated the operations of R4W's drug distribution "business" through sales of thousands of fraudulent SIM cards to members of the organisation.

 On 27 May 2022, Rafat Alameddine lodged paperwork to register a new business, Sydney Lavish Renovations.

-At the time of reporting in July 2024, Alameddine associate Jacob Najjar was listed as the owner/operator of TikTok-famous Açai cafe franchise, Thirsty Monkey.